bunyamingenc/Smartcat-Integration-into-Strapi-CMS/README.md

 ## Known Limitations

-- **Smartcat target languages are fixed at project creation** — adding new languages to an existing Smartcat project is not supported by the API.
-Create a new project for additional languages.
 - **Global locale creation** — Strapi v5 restricts this to the admin panel only.
 - **File formats** — currently supports JSON and XLIFF 1.2.
 XLIFF 2.0 and TMX are not yet supported.
 - **Rich text blocks** — Strapi's block editor format is not supported.
 Use Long text fields instead.